LBCrion/sfwbar/doc/sfwbar-mpd.rst

   available using `MpdList` function.

 "listplaylistinfo"
-  upon completion `mpd-playlist` trigger is emitted and the results are available using `MpdList` function.
+  upon completion `mpd-playlist` trigger is emitted and the results are stored in an array variable `list`.

 "list"
-  upon completion `mpd-list` trigger is emitted and the results are available using `MpdInfo("list")` function.
+  upon completion `mpd-list` trigger is emitted and the results are stored in an array variable `list`.

 "listplaylists"
   upon completion `mpd-playlists` trigger is emitted and the results are